 Getting a new job can alleviate this feeling of stagnation.

-“Putting yourself in an entirely new environment or job condition will require use of problem-solving and critical thinking skills, which might feel uncomfortable or scary at first, but can really have upsides if you power through it,” said Littmann.
+“Putting yourself in an entirely new environment or job condition will require use of problem-solving and critical thinking skills, which might feel uncomfortable or scary at first, but can really have upsides if you power through it,” said Coustier.
 “These skills may be put to the test when first navigating new policies and requirements … and even perhaps negotiating politics and flexing emotional intelligence skills in ways you haven’t had to before.”

-You Hate When People Ask What You Do for Work
+You Hate When People Ask What You Do For Work

-“You spend literally a third of your life at your job — anything you devote that much time to should be worth talking about,” said career happiness consultant Alice Hoekstra.
+“You spend literally a third of your life at your job — anything you devote that much time to should be worth talking about,” said former career happiness consultant Alice Hoekstra.
 “If you feel shy or embarrassed talking about your work, it means you’re in the wrong position.
 Maybe you’re not passionate about your work; maybe it doesn’t fit the image of where you’d like to be headed in your career; maybe you just don’t like your job and don’t want to talk about it.
 Whether or not you can pin down the reason why you don’t like talking about work, you need to take ‘I don’t want to talk about my job with others’ as a red flag.”

 You're Having Petty Fights With Your Roommate or Significant Other